Menteeno/menteeno/content/english/contract/_index.md

             Attend <strong>all mentorship sessions</strong> punctually.
 Unexcused absences may result in <strong>program termination</strong>.
           </li>
           <li>
-            Collaborate with Mentino on content creation (texts, images, videos) when requested, for use on Mentino’s platforms.
+            Collaborate with Menteeno on content creation (texts, images, videos) when requested, for use on Menteeno’s platforms.
           </li>
           <li>
             Actively complete assigned <strong>tasks and responsibilities</strong>.
 Neglect may lead to warnings or termination.